Rchimedes/petstore/README.md

 # petstore
 Simple app that lets user manage pet inventory for a pet store.
+Created with MEAN stack.